Traveling with your baby stroller

 The airline broke my stroller...

 At Baby Travel Rental, parents often call us with the familiar phrase: "The airline broke my stroller.
 What should I do?"
 Unfortunately, your stroller can easily be damaged during transport or lost.
 Strollers are inherently unsuitable for air travel due to their size and shape.
-Although the world would not end without a stroller, it can be very inconvenient.
-That is why we would like to give you some advice to prevent your stroller from being damaged by the plane and what to do if this happens.
+Although the world wouldn’t end without a stroller, it can be very inconvenient.
+That’s why we’d like to give you some tips to prevent your stroller from being damaged on the plane and what to do if it happens.

-A bulky stroller that breaks down into several parts is more likely to suffer damage and lose pieces.
+A bulky stroller that breaks down into several parts is more prone to damage and missing pieces.
 Before entering the airport, consider buying a model that folds into one piece.

-Umbrella strollers are cheap and great for getting around, but they are suitable for children and much less so for babies.
+Umbrella strollers are cheap and great for getting around, but they are suitable for toddlers and much less so for babies.

-Pram-style strollers are usually more expensive, but they are designed to make your life easier.
+Estate strollers tend to be more expensive but are designed to make your life easier.

 Check your airline’s policy on strollers before traveling.
-Some airlines require that only fully folded strollers can be taken to the boarding gate (Ryanair), meaning larger strollers must be checked in.
-Also, airlines like Ryanair and SAS require strollers to be in protective bags, such as stroller bags.
+Some airlines require that only fully folded strollers can be taken to the gate (Ryanair), meaning larger strollers must be checked in.
+Additionally, airlines like Ryanair and SAS require strollers to be in protective bags, such as stroller bags.

 At the airport...